LoboFernandes/chemputing/README.md

 ### Developing

-The following instructions are intended for Chempiler developers
+The following instructions are intended for Chemputer developers

-To make enhancements to Chempiler, you will want to install it in development mode.
+To make enhancements to the code, you will want to install it in development mode.
 By doing this, you `chempiler` package is kept up-to-date with the changes that you make to the code so you won't have to re-install the package to make your changes visible.

 ```bash
 git clone <git URL for this repo>